 Anal Cancer: Treatment Choices

 You may have questions and concerns about your treatment options.
-You may also want to know how you’ll feel, how your body will function after treatment, and if you’ll have to change your normal activities.
+You may also want to know how you’ll feel, how your body will look and work after treatment, and if you’ll have to change your normal activities.

 Your cancer care provider is the best person to answer your questions.
-He or she can tell you what your treatment choices are, how well they may work, and what the risks and side effects are.
+He or she can tell you the goal of treatment, what your treatment choices are, how well they may work, and what the risks and side effects are.
 Your healthcare provider may suggest a specific treatment.
-Or he or she may offer more than one.
-Then you can decide which one you’d like to use.
+Or he or she may offer more than one and help you decide which one you’d like to use.

 It can be hard to make this decision.
 It’s important to take the time you need to make the best choice.
 Talk with your healthcare provider about how much time you can take to explore your options.